 Principle: A maintenance program, including regular inspection, review and monitoring, MUST be in place for all areas and facilities that store State archives.
-Examples of Evidence 3.7.1 An ongoing maintenance program MUST be implemented to identify, assess and mitigate risks to the security and preservation of State archives in storage areas and facilities.
-Maintenance program for storage areas and facilities which details activities to be undertaken to mitigate risks to the security and preservation of state archives (e.g. clearing gutters, upgrading hardware and software).
-Risk register which includes entries regarding risks to storage areas and facilities.
-3.7.2 Storage areas and facilities (including shelving and handling equipment) MUST be kept clean and in good working order.
-Storage plan which includes a program of regular cleaning and maintenance.
+Examples of Evidence 3.7.1 An ongoing maintenance program MUST be implemented to identify, assess and mitigate risks to the security and preservation of State archives in storage areas and facilities. • Maintenance program for storage areas and facilities which details activities to be undertaken to mitigate risks to the security and preservation of state archives (e.g. clearing gutters, upgrading hardware and software). • Risk register which includes entries regarding risks to storage areas and facilities.
+3.7.2 Storage areas and facilities (including shelving and handling equipment) MUST be kept clean and in good working order. • Storage plan which includes a program of regular cleaning and maintenance.
 Inspection logs which demonstrate that shelving and handling equipment have been regularly checked and maintained.
-3.7.3 Storage areas and facilities SHOULD be inspected at least every six months for signs of deterioration of the building, conditions and equipment (including shelving, hardware and software), and corrective and preventative works are undertaken.
-Maintenance program which includes regular monitoring of storage areas and facilities for signs of deterioration.
-Inspection logs which demonstrate that storage areas and facilities have been monitored for signs of deterioration.
-Maintenance status reports which detail corrective and preventative works undertaken on storage areas and facilities.
-Pest management and fire servicing logs which demonstrate that checks have been performed.
+3.7.3 Storage areas and facilities SHOULD be inspected at least every six months for signs of deterioration of the building, conditions and equipment (including shelving, hardware and software), and corrective and • Maintenance program which includes regular monitoring of storage areas and facilities for signs of deterioration. preventative works are undertaken. • Inspection logs which demonstrate that storage areas and facilities have been monitored for signs of deterioration. • Maintenance status reports which detail corrective and preventative works undertaken on storage areas and facilities. • Pest management and fire servicing logs which demonstrate that checks have been performed.

-Principle: A maintenance program, including regular inspection, review and monitoring, MUST be in place for all areas and facilities that store State archives.
-Examples of Evidence 3.7.4 Software on online or near-line computer systems used to store digital records SHOULD be supported and maintained by people with the appropriate skills and competencies.
-Records management or Information & Communications Technology (ICT) policy which requires computer systems to be supported and maintained.
-Service level agreements or maintenance and support contracts for computer systems which are current.
+Maintenance (contd) Examples of Evidence 3.7.4 Software on online or near-line computer systems used to store digital records SHOULD be supported and maintained by people with the appropriate skills and competencies.
+Records management or Information & Communications Technology (ICT) policy which requires computer systems to be supported and maintained. • Service level agreements or maintenance and support contracts for computer systems which are current.

-3.8 Disaster Prevention and Recovery
+3.8 Disaster Prevention & Recovery